Download Careers360 App

 Admissions for MSc Radio Imaging Technology are based on the entrance exam.
 NEET PG is one of the common entrance exams conducted for various medical postgraduate programmes.
 One of the top entrance examinations is discussed below:

-Cutoff for MSc in Radio Imaging Technology in Top Colleges
+MSc in Radio Imaging Technology Cutoff for Top Colleges

 The M.Sc.
 The radiology and Imaging Technology syllabus is designed in a combination of both theory and practical subjects.
-The M.Sc.
-Radiology and Imaging Technology syllabus is divided into two years and four semesters.
 Some of the core subjects studied under MSc Radio Imaging Technology are general physics, radiation physics, pathology, human anatomy, and radiography.
 In the table below, we have mentioned the MSc Radiology and Imaging Technology syllabus from Shree Guru Gobind Singh Tricentenary University, Haryana.

 MSc in Radiology and Imaging Technology First Year Syllabus